FirespriteLtd/website/site/content/careers/_index.md

   about:
     - body: >-
-        We're a professional, friendly bunch of developers from all experience levels and backgrounds with a mix of nationalities from many countries.
-        We were founded by industry veterans with the vision to build a studio staffed with excited, passionate creators who love to collaborate across varied, exciting and challenging game projects.
+        We're a professional, friendly bunch of developers from all experience levels and diverse backgrounds.
+We were founded by industry veterans who wanted to build a studio staffed with excited, passionate creators who love to collaborate across varied, inspiring and challenging game projects.
       image:
         alt: Who we are
         src: /images/uploads/whatweoffer.jpg